aalto-grades/aalto-grades/e2e-tests/README.md

 ./start-test.sh
 ```

-Or in UI mode (remeber to select all projects when testing):
+Or in UI mode (remember to select all projects when testing):

 ```
 npx playwright test --ui